Cappua/cappua-be/README.md

 ## What it does

-> This project follows Service-Oriented Architecture (SOA) that provides users with GraphQL endpoints that can be called in the Caaua FE.
+> This project follows Service-Oriented Architecture (SOA) that provides users with GraphQL endpoints that can be called in the Cappua FE.

 ## How to Install